-Performing STEM activities is the perfect approach to learn science for kids.
+Performing STEM activities is the perfect approach to learning science for kids.

 Today, we are going to perform such a classic STEM activity using ‘Lemon Fruit’.
 This experiment offers a great visual demonstration to children revealing the science behind a battery.